To view the queue:

 Use TLS False / No Host localhost Port 25

-The SMTP server details are stored in a
+The SMTP server details are stored in the site file

 Add the following to the